 We understand that in the past the NYSE did not agree with positions like ours.
 It has maintained that challengers have to do a mailing to all shareholders who hold their shares beneficially or in street name through banks, brokers or other intermediaries.
 In our proxy contest in 2003, the NYSE said we would have to do a mailing, which was substantiated by an April 30, 2003 fax that we sent to the NYSE and the Commission contesting this decision.
 We can only view such a position that the NYSE took as being wrong on two counts.
-We feel: (1) this decision should be made by the participants and the SEC-not by intermediaries; and (2) to be forced to pay for an essentially duplicative mailing wastes time and resources.
+We feel: (1) this decision should be made by the participants and the SEC-not by intermediaries; and (2) to be forced to pay for an essentially duplicative mailing wastes time and resources, and is an impediment to properly check-and-balancing corporate power.